ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

 = 1.1.4 =
-* support for one-time fee ono first invoice being created
+* support for one-time fee on first invoice creation

 = 1.1.3 =
 * display recurring status for auto-generated invoices